Why is this medication prescribed?

 Before using betamethasone,

-- tell your doctor and pharmacist if you are allergic to betamethasone or any other drugs.
+- tell your doctor and pharmacist if you are allergic to betamethasone, any other medications, or any of the ingredients in betamethasone topical products.
+Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have an infection or have ever had diabetes, glaucoma, cataracts, a circulation disorder, or an immune disorder.
+- tell your doctor if you have an infection or have ever had diabetes, liver disease, or Cushing's syndrome (an abnormal condition that is caused by excess hormones [corticosteroids]). .

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using betamethasone, call your doctor immediately.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using betamethasone topical, call your doctor immediately.

 What should I do if I forget a dose?